UWNETLAB/metaknowledge/installation.md

 2. Run `vagrant up`
 3. Once vagrant has finished go to [http://localhost:1159/](http://localhost:1159/)

 You can also use `vagrant ssh` to ssh into the VM or `vagrant provision` to rerun bootstrap.
+If you want to access the vm directly you can open VirtualBox and run the VM called Networks_Lab, the user name is vagrant and the password is password.

 ## Install without Vagrant